alexguan/node-zookeeper-client/README.md

   listener to all state transistion events.
 The listener callback will be invoked with an instance of the `Event` class.

-For watcher events, client need to register the watcher function on specific methods.
-There is no global watcher event listener support.
+For watcher events, client needs to register the watcher function on specific methods.
+There is no global watcher support.

 ### Transaction